Ball in SA’s court to realise G20 promise of inclusivity

 Through deft leadership, South Africa steered the summit’s agenda to focus on debt sustainability, climate finance, inclusive industrialisation, critical minerals, food security and technology governance – key issues central to Africa’s and the Global South’s advancement.

-Despite geopolitical fractures and the US’s absence, South Africa succeeded in forging consensus and a united declaration underscoring multi-polarity and shared commitment to development, underscoring a transformative break from past G20 presidencies dominated by a narrower set of interests.
+Despite geopolitical fractures and the US’s absence, South Africa succeeded in forging consensus and a united declaration underscoring multi-polarity and shared commitment to development.

-Building on the momentum of Indonesia, India and Brazil’s G20 presidencies, South Africa’s stewardship advocated a developmental agenda considerate of historically marginalised nations.

 The first proposal of the wealth tax by the ANC in 1991 received a mixed reaction from the public and political groups that reflected the broader political tensions of the era.

-Many progressive and liberation-aligned groups supported the proposal as a necessary mechanism post-apartheid for addressing historic wealth inequalities, especially related to land dispossession and economic exclusion of the majority.
+Many progressive and liberation-aligned groups supported the proposal as a necessary mechanism post-apartheid for addressing historic wealth inequalities.

 A compromise was reached and a 5% transitional levy on taxable income exceeding R50 000 before the deduction of any loss brought forward was introduced, designed as a temporary measure to finance the costs associated with the country’s transition to democracy, including the 1994 elections.